Apply for extenuation

 Sometimes your studies will be affected by unexpected events or illness.
 This could include bereavements, accidents, flares up of long-term health conditions, difficult family or personal circumstances or major household incidents such as fires or flooding.

-As a result, you may need more time to complete an assignment which is when we recommend applying for extenuating circumstances.
+As a result, you may need more time to complete an assignment which is when we recommend applying for extenuation.

 How do I apply?

-You apply for extenuating circumstances via an online form.
+You apply for extenuation via an online form.
 You will need to provide information on each assessment you are applying for and provide a detailed explanation of your circumstances and how they have prevented you from submitting or negatively impacted your performance during the assessment.

 You will also need to provide evidence in support of your claim.
+This should be submitted via your student portal following your online application.
 This might be in the form of a doctor’s letter, hospital discharge papers, an eviction notice or a death certificate.
 Generally, anything which can support the circumstances you talk about in your application.
 Documents such as prescriptions or appointment letters will not be accepted by the University.
-We have written a guide for medical professionals writing support letters for extenuation claims.
+You can find examples of acceptable evidence to give in your claim here.
+We have also written a guide for medical professionals writing support letters for extenuation claims.

 When do I apply?